Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Simple examples

-As is well known, the harmonic oscillator ground state saturates the usual uncertainty relations (i.e., the uncertainty bounds turn to equalities).
+Our first examined model is that of the harmonic solid.
+As is well known, harmonic oscillator ground states saturates the usual uncertainty relations (i.e., the uncertainty bounds turn to equalities).
 In this Appendix, we analyze our temporal inequalities for finite temperature realizations of this system and its trivial many body extension where the normal modes decouple.
 As emphasized throughout this work, the global systems $\Lambda$ that we consider (including the harmonic solid that we study now) are open and in contact with a thermal bath.
 The canonical density matrix of the system $\Lambda$ is then a product of the canonical density matrices for each of the individual eigenmodes.
-In any single harmonic mode, we will label the normal mode coordinate and associated conjugate momentum by $x^H$ and $p^H$ (which will be implicitly assumed to correspond to the mode of fixed frequency $\omega$).
+In any single harmonic mode (phonon), we will label the normal mode coordinate and associated conjugate momentum by $x^H$ and $p^H$ (which will be implicitly assumed to correspond to the mode of fixed frequency $\omega$).
 If we focus only on an individual normal mode displacement $x^{H}$ (which for consistency of notation with the earlier parts of the paper we label $Q^H_i$ where now $i$ is not the particle index but rather labels the mode of fixed frequency $\omega$) then the relevant part of the Hamiltonian $H_{\Lambda}$ endowing $x^H$ with dynamics is

 By contrast, for this single decoupled harmonic mode in the open global system $\Lambda$, the full Hamiltonian ($\tilde{H}_i^{H} \subset H_{\omega} \subset H_{\Lambda}$) governing its dynamics is

 In the $n$-th eigenstate of the oscillator, the expectation value of $p^4$ is